johnsonchmatc/madisoncollege_ruby_on_rails/Projects/project2.md

 * Meets done whens (10pts)

 ##Submission directions
-* Push code to github
+* Push code to a private Github repository
+* Use a Git tag to
 * Turn in a document in BlackBoard under Assignments with the following:
   * Name
   * Date